JesusColinV/Guides/github/Readme.md

 mkdir {project-name}
 ```

-create a file
+Create a file
 ```sh
 touch {file-name}.txt
 ```

 ## Commands to work
-recognize the content of a file
+Recognize the content of a file

 ```sh
 cat {file-name}.txt
 ```
 <img src="assets/cat_command.PNG" alt="cat_c" width="1000"> </img>

-remember command history
+Remember command history
 ```sh
 history
 !1 # repeat the first command, you can select the index you need
 ```

-delete a file
+Delete a file
 ```sh
 rm {file-name}.txt # be careful not to delete important files
 ```

-help to know a command
+Help to know a command
 ```sh
 {any} --help
 rm --help